 Additionally, there continues to be a need for more treatment facilities to help people battle their addiction and withdrawal from heroin in a safe and secure way.
 Until the addiction numbers go down and the treatment numbers go up, there is a problem that weighs heavy on many Americans.

+How long are heroin withdrawals?
 The detox period of heroin withdrawal varies from person to person.
 The timeline is affected by several factors such as: how long you’ve been suffering from addiction, how much you last ingested, your weight, and overall health.
 Generally speaking, heroin withdrawal lasts a week with symptoms beginning 6-12 hours after the last use.
 These symptoms are often painful and uncomfortable, especially in the first few days.
 As your body adjusts to being without heroin (when it has adapted to the addiction), there is an intense reaction which results in various side effects.

 Side effects can range in severity and may include nausea, restlessness, insomnia, profuse sweating, aches and pains throughout the body, and depression.
 When you are going through heroin withdrawal, it can feel like a severe case of the flu.
 Because of its intensity, many people have tried to go through heroin withdrawal and have relapsed because the symptoms are too powerful and the cravings are too strong.

 We highly recommend seeking the help of a treatment facility, which can help you through this challenging time.
 The staff can help make the process as comfortable for you as possible and provide the support and encouragement you’ll need to get through it.
-Plus, it will ensure that you are going through detox in a safe and secure facility where your health can be continuously monitored.
+Plus, it will ensure that you are going through detoxification in a safe and secure facility where your health can be continuously monitored.

 What Is Heroin Withdrawal Like?